Thaw Frozen Turkey: 3 days in refrigerator Prep 60 mins Roast 3 hours Eat 4 hours

 3. Salt and pepper the turkey all over inside the cavities and on the outside of the bird.
 Carefully season between the skin and meat on the breast and sides next to the thighs.
 I probably use more than 1 Tablespoon or more of salt and 1 teaspoon of pepper.
 Use more if needed to coat all locations.
 This will make the bird taste better and stay moist.

 4. Loosely stuff the stuffing into both cavities – the front and the neck opening.
 You can compact the stuffing slightly into the corners.
 Pile up any extra stuffing between the legs.
 The neck opening needs to be closed shut with the flap and with small metal turkey skewers.

 5. Roast the turkey at 325° or 300° in a convection oven.
-A 12-15 pound turkey should roast in about 3 hours in a convection oven or until it reaches an internal temperature of 160°.
+A 12-15 pound turkey should roast in about 3 hours in a convection oven or about 12 minutes per pound and until it reaches an internal temperature of 160°.
 Place an instant read thermometer in between the breast and the thigh.
 It will take about 10% longer in a conventional oven and it will take longer for a larger turkey.
 Baste the turkey occasionally (once every 45 minutes) with home-made turkey stock from the giblets.
 Let the turkey sit while finishing your side dishes before carving.